15 Essential Skin Care Tips For Teenagers

 Combination skin is a concoction of all the above skin type!
 You may have an extremely oily T-zone (the forehead, nose, and chin), and the other parts of the face may be dry.
 You may have blackheads and open pores.
 The cheeks may appear rough and dry while the other parts are overflowing with sebum and natural oils.

-If you have combination skin, use soap and water to clean your face.
-Use moisturizer only on the dry parts and avoid the oily parts.
+If you have combination skin, use Syndet soap and water to clean your face.
+Use moisturizer all over the face.
+Ensure you choose ceramide-based non-oily moisturizers.

 Now that you know your skin type, let’s move on to the skin care tips.